danielsaidi/Vandelay/README.md

 ## What is Vandelay?

-Vandelay is an importer / exporter library for iOS that can be used to import and export data in various ways.
+Vandelay is a string and data importer/exporter for iOS.
+It comes with built-in support for a few basic data sources and can be extended with even more.

 ## Exporting data

-Vandelay comes with a few string and data exporters.
-A string exporter exports strings and serialized data (e.g. JSON), while a data exporter exports encoded NSData.
+Vandelay can export strings, serialized data (string) and encoded data.
+An exporter can implement StringExporter and DataExporter, to indicate in which ways it can be used.

 Vandelay currently comes with the following string and data exporters:

+- `EmailExporter` - exports data and strings as email attachments
+- `FileExporter` - exports data and strings to local files
+- `MessageExporter` - exports data and strings as message attachments
 - `PasteboardExporter` - exports string to the pasteboard

- - `EmailExporter` - exports data and strings as email file attachment
- - `FileExporter` - exports data and strings to local files
- - `DropboxExporter` - exports data and strings to files on Dropbox
+- `DropboxExporter` - exports data and strings to Dropbox

-If you want to implement a custom exporter, implement the DataExporter and/or StringExporter protocol.
-Since strings are platform-independent, use string exporters whenever your data can be serialized.
+Since strings are platform-independent, use a string exporter whenever your data can be serialized, e.g. to JSON

-Data exporters, however, can export NSData encodable objects that have properties that cannot be serialized to strings, e.g. image properties.
+Data exporters can export Data encodable objects, which is good when a class has properties that cannot be serialized, e.g. an image property.
-However, since these exporters export to NSData, the exported data can only be imported on platforms that support NSData.
+However, encoded Data can only be imported on Apple platforms.

 ## Importing data

-Vandelay comes with a few string and data importers.
-A string importer imports strings and serialized data (e.g. JSON), while a data importer imports encoded NSData.
+Vandelay can import strings, serialized data (string) and encoded data.
+An importer can implement StringImporter and DataImporter, to indicate in which ways it can be used.

 Vandelay currently comes with the following string and data importers:

  - `PasteboardImporter` - imports string from the pasteboard
  - `FileImporter` - imports data and strings from local files

- - `DropboxImporter` - imports data and strings from files on Dropbox
+ - `DropboxImporter` - imports data and strings from Dropbox

-When importing data, the same logic goes as when exporting data - it's best to use strings whenever possible, but NSData is way more powerful.
+When importing data, the same logic goes as when exporting data - it's best to use strings whenever possible, but Data is way more powerful.

 ## UI helpers

-To make exporting and importing data with Vandelay easier, you can use the import and export alert controllers that come with the library.

-The `ExportAlertController` and `ImportAlertController` classes can be used to show the app user a list of exporter and importer options.
-Set the delegate property of these classes to detect when the user selects an exporter or importer, then export and import data using it.
+To make exporting and importing data easier, Vandelay comes with handy alert classes that can be used to show the app user a list of exporter and importer options.
+Set the delegate of these classes to detect when the user selects an exporter or importer, then use it to export/import.

+Check out `ExportAlertController` and `ImportAlertController` for more information.

 ## Dropbox

-Vandelay comes with additional support for Dropbox export/import.
-This means that an app can use Vandelay and Dropbox to sync data to the app user's personal Dropbox folder, in a sub folder called `Apps`.
+Vandelay comes with additional Dropbox support.
+This means that an app can use Vandelay to sync data to a user's personal Dropbox.

-Dropbox import and export requires a little setting up.
-First create a Dropbox developer account, then create a Dropbox app for your app.
-You can then follow Dropbox's install guide and tutorial to get going:
+To use these features, create a Dropbox developer account as well as a Dropbox app for your app.
+If you do not know how, follow this guide:

 - [Install Guide](https://www.dropbox.com/developers/documentation/swift#install)
 - [Tutorial](https://www.dropbox.com/developers/documentation/swift#tutorial)

-Basically, you must let the user give Dropbox permission to handle app data, then take care of the Dropbox callback.
-The, once Dropbox is all good to go, you can use the Dropbox importer and exporter classes.
+Check out how the demo app gets Dropbox ready for use.
+Basically, apps must setup Dropbox integration when started and handle any return urls when Dropbox redirects the user back to the app.
+Also, apps must add a few keys to `Info.plist`, namely `CFBundleURLTypes` (db-<APP KEY>) and `LSApplicationQueriesSchemes`.

 ## Example Project

-Vandelay comes with an example project that lets you export and import todo lists (strings) and photo albums (data).
+Vandelay comes with an example project that lets you export and import todo lists (strings) and photos (data).

 To run the example app, clone this repo and run `pod install` from the Example directory.
 You can then open up the project (use the generated